 "We have nominated six novels that won us over with the power of their linguistic expression and their formal innovation while also demonstrating political urgency in a particularly clever manner," said jury spokesperson and author Hanna Engelmeier of the selection.
 "Some draw on unexpected sources or turn to historical material to arrive at major universal questions.
 At the same time, the shortlist also includes outstanding titles that address biographical and contemporary topics in surprising ways."

-Here's an overview of the six selected titles:
+DW brings you an overview of the six selected titles below:

 Bov Bjerg's Serpentinen is a father-and-son journey leading back to the man's oppressive family.
 It's "a deeply sociological and simultaneously very literary account of oppressive gloom – often with surprising wit," wrote the jury.